Empowering discovery in neutrino physics

 6. Transport up the Mississippi River

-The coldbox will travel 1,000 miles up the Mississippi River to the Illinois River, and then to Lemont, Illinois, where it will be offloaded onto a heavy-haul rig.
+The coldbox will travel 1,000 miles up the Mississippi River to the Illinois River, and then to Romeoville, Illinois, where it will be offloaded onto a heavy-haul rig.
 This portion of the trip should take approximately two weeks.

 7. Road transport to Fermilab